 I am pleased that my oldest student does not attend Whitaker any longer.
 I have one student left in this school and it takes me 23 minutes to reach the front of the line to pick her up after school ( frustrating).
 My student was given extemporary state test scores that she did not earn year after year.
 It was heartbreaking for her to learn that her test scores had been altered.
 Now that she is in another school (where we are welcome) we can begin to work at those skill that she requires assistance in.
 We are livid what Whitaker choose to do on the state exams.
 We are distressed that Whitaker Elementary School had their hand in the cookie jar.
 When parents started to notice and question the activities inside of this school the school implemented the" no parents allowed" ruling.
 I was not surprised when I read about Whitakers troubles in the El Paso Times newspaper.
 I really felt sorry for all the good teachers that worked there.
 I will be pleased when I can take an active role inside and outside the school in regards to their education.

 Whitaker Elementary School is a public elementary school in El Paso.
-The principal of Whitaker Elementary School is TERRI MATTHEWS and can be contacted at firstname.lastname@example.org.
-568 students attend Whitaker Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
-30% of the Whitaker Elementary School students have "limited English proficiency."
-75% of the 568 students here are classified as "economically disadvantaged", and 84% have subsidized lunches.
-The student to teacher ratio at Whitaker Elementary School is 15:1.
+The principal of Whitaker Elementary School is TERRI MATTHEWS, who can be contacted at firstname.lastname@example.org.
+568 children attend Whitaker Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+30% of the Whitaker Elementary School students are "limited in English proficiency."
+75% of the 568 students here are classified as "economically disadvantaged", and 84% get reduced lunch prices.
+The ratio of students to teachers at Whitaker Elementary School is 15:1.
 H R Moye Elementary School is one of the nearest elementary schools.

 - Computer arts